NicodemusGurion/nicodemusgurion.github.io/_includes/QH/F-J.md

 > Allah's Messenger said, "By Him in Whose Hands my soul is, surely Jesus, the son of Mary will soon descend amongst you and will judge mankind justly as a Just Ruler.

 Last I checked, only God can judge humanity.
+Why don't Muslims follow the future king and judge of mankind?

 ## Is alive in heaven with Allah